inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

  ANSWER __________________________

-39. Analysis the Action list, how is this different to the action list for floods or volcanoes?
+39. Analyse the Action list, how is this different to the action list for floods or volcanoes?

 ::